About Ilona Zaleska

 Ilona provides individual psychotherapy for adults within her home office in St Ives and works with a variety of complaints, because she understands that the root cause of one’s everyday struggles more often than not lies within one’s history.

-It is obvious that when you are seeking a counsellor, you want to work with someone who you can trust.
+It is obvious that when you are seeking a psychologist, you want to work with someone who you can trust.
 You want to feel safe and you want to know that he or she has the necessary experience to not only understand your difficulties, but that they also have the knowledge to help.

-Ilona has worked as a Therapist for over 10 years now.
+Ilona has worked as a Psychologist for over 10 years now.
 She proudly completed her Master’s Degree in Psychology in Warsaw, with a special interest in trauma and adult attachment.
 During that time, Ilona participated in many internships and volunteered at a number of Psychology clinics and private practices where she was able to learn, grow and shape her unique skillset.
 From working with youth, adults, seniors, different ethnicities and sexualities, she has come to realize that trauma typically lies at the root of most of the problems people face within their lives.
 Ilona recognises the effects that trauma can have on an individual when it has not been properly addressed and, as a result, has dedicated her practice to helping those who have faced, or are currently facing, difficult times and situations.

 Ilona is no a stranger to trauma herself.
 It has also taken its toll on her life.
 At the age of 8, she was hit by truck, resulting in prolonged hospitalization due to injuries and severe concussion.
 As a result, she suffered terrible migraine headaches for years following the accident, as well as fear and anxiety towards large vehicles and crossing the road.
 Today, it’s clear to Ilona that those nonspecific pains were actually symptomatic of her unprocessed horror surrounding that event.